FX Commentary – Greenback Weaker On Easing Worries Of Banking Crisis.

 Technical Comments

-1. Price is likely to be capped by the Fibonacci 50% correction point and the 20EMA.
+1. Price is likely to be capped by the 20EMA line.

-2. MACD remains bearish and is hinting at a bearish price trend.
+2. MACD is bearish and is hinting at a bearish price trend.

 Key Levels